-The health, safety, and well-being is 4-H staff and camp counselors top priority.
+The health, safety, and well-being are 4-H staff, volunteer, and camp counselors' top priority.
 The 4-H Center has a nutrition team that provides nutritious and balanced meals.
 The site has hot and cold running water, showers, and flush toilets.
-Our medical team includes a nurse, an EMT, and a nurse assistant.
-Our health staff are on-site 24/7 to attend to camper's health needs.
+Our camp medical team includes four volunteers who are nurses and firefighters in their daily lives outside of camp.
+Our camp medical team is on-site 24/7 to attend to camper's health needs.